reduce-algebra/reduce-algebra/generic/emacs/REDUCE/README.txt

 n: bye;

-This interaction model with output to a normal buffer and input from the minibuffer is not very elegant, but it seems to work and is a fairly painless way to make Emacs wait for input.
+This interaction model with output to a normal buffer and input via the minibuffer seems to work and is a fairly painless way to make Emacs wait for input.

-Can then input and compile the basic packages as follows to build a
-mini-REDUCE:

-in "arith.red", "mathlib.red", "alg1.red", "alg2.red"$
-in "matr.red", "hephys.red"$
-algebraic;

 Now

 in "alg.tst"

 will correctly process most of "alg.tst".

+It is possible to re-enter REDUCE after stopping it with bye; as follows:

+1. Run M-x STANDARD-LISP

+2. Evaluate (BEGIN) via the minibuffer.

+It's very useful to be able to go in and out of a REDUCE session, although I currently have no way to start a new REDUCE session without killing and restarting Emacs!